 Originally enacted in 1966, the Freedom of Information Act (FOIA) establishes a three-part system that requires federal agencies to disclose a large swath of government information to the public.
 First, FOIA directs agencies to publish substantive and procedural rules, along with certain other important government materials, in the Federal Register.
-Second, on a proactive basis, agencies must electronically disclose a separate set of information that consists of, among other things, final adjudicative opinions and certain "frequently requested" records.
-And lastly, FOIA requires agencies to disclose all covered records not made available pursuant to the aforementioned affirmative disclosure provisions to individuals, corporations, and others upon request.
+Second, on a proactive basis, agencies must electronically disclose a separate set of information that consists of, among other things, final editional control of the register.

+other things, final adjudicative opinions and certain "frequently requested" records.
+Lastly, FOIA requires agencies to disclose all covered records not made available pursuant to the aforementioned affirmative disclosure provisions to individuals, corporations, and others upon request.

-While FOIA's main purpose is to inform the public of the operations of the federal government, the act's drafters also sought to protect certain private and governmental interests from the law's disclosure obligations.
-FOIA, therefore, contains nine enumerated exemptions from disclosure that permit-but they do not require-agencies to withhold a range of information, including certain classified national security matters, confidential financial information, law enforcement records, and a variety of materials and types of information exempted by other statutes.
-And FOIA contains three "exclusions" that authorize agencies to treat certain law enforcement records as if they do not fall within FOIA's coverage.
+FOIA contains nine enumerated exemptions from disclosure that permit-but do not require-agencies to withhold certain information, including classified national security matters, confidential financial information, law enforcement records, and a variety of materials and types of information exempted by other statutes.
+FOIA also contains three "exclusions" that authorize agencies to treat certain law enforcement records as if they do not fall within FOIA's coverage.
+Although FOIA's main purpose is to inform the public of the operations of the federal government, the act's drafters also sought to protect certain private and governmental interests from the law's disclosure obligations through FOIA's exemptions and exclusions.

-FOIA also authorizes requesters to seek judicial review of an agency's decision to withhold records.
+FOIA authorizes requesters to seek judicial review of an agency's decision to withhold records.
 Federal district courts may "enjoin [an] agency from withholding agency records" and "order the production of any agency records improperly withheld."
 Judicial decisions-including Supreme Court decisions-have often informed or provided the impetus for congressional amendments to FOIA.

-Although Congress is not subject to FOIA, the act may inform communications between the legislative branch and FOIA-covered entities.
+Congress is not subject to FOIA because it is not a covered "agency" as defined by FOIA.
+As a result, records that are deemed to be "congressional records," even if held by executive branch agencies, are not subject to FOIA in certain circumstances.
+Nonetheless, the act addresses communications between the legislative branch and FOIA-covered entities.
 Under 5 U.S.C. § 552(d), an agency may not "withhold information from Congress" on the basis that such information is covered by a FOIA exemption (although the provision does not dictate whether another source of law, such as executive privilege, may shield information from disclosure).
-The executive branch has interpreted this provision to apply to each house of Congress and congressional committees, but generally not to individual Members, whose requests for information are generally treated as subject to the same FOIA rules as requests from the public.
-This interpretation is not uniformly shared, with at least one federal appellate court interpreting § 552(d) as applying to individual Members acting in their official capacities.
+The executive branch has interpreted this provision to apply to each house of Congress and congressional committees but generally not to individual Members.
+Individual Members' requests for information are generally treated as subject to the same FOIA rules as requests from the public.
+This interpretation is not uniformly shared, with at least one federal appellate court interpreting Section 552(d) as applying to individual Members acting in their official capacities.
 In addition, although Congress is under no obligation to disclose its materials pursuant to FOIA, whether a congressional document possessed by an agency is subject to FOIA depends on whether Congress clearly expressed its intention to retain control over the specific document.